Jako/RememberThis/docs/usage.md

 rememberthis.addTpl | Template for the add link. | tplRememberThisAdd
-rememberthis.noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults rememberthis.scriptTpl | Template for the javascript call. | tplRememberThisScript rememberthis.showZeroCount | Show Zero Values in template. | yes rememberthis.itemTitleTpl | Template for one list item. | tplRememberThisItemTitle rememberthis.ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh rememberthis.tvPrefix | Prefix for template variables in template chunks. | tv.
+rememberthis.noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults rememberthis.scriptTpl | Template for the javascript call. | tplRememberThisScript rememberthis.showZeroCount | Show Zero Values in template. | Yes rememberthis.itemTitleTpl | Template for one list item. | tplRememberThisItemTitle rememberthis.ajaxLoaderImg | Image file, that is shown during AJAX requests. | FontAwesome fa-refresh rememberthis.tvPrefix | Prefix for template variables in template chunks. | tv.